GraemeMalcolm/mlads-aml/ex1.md

 4. Note the **Inference Clusters** tab.
 This is where you can create and manage compute targets on which to deploy your trained models as web services for client applications to consume.

 5. Note the **Attached Compute** tab.
-This is where you could attach a virtual machine or Databricks cluster that exists outside of your workspace.
+This is where you could attach cloud compute such as a virtual machine or Databricks cluster that exists outside of your workspace.

 ## Task 4: Get Started with the Azure ML SDK